Shell Field Guide

 l=l s=s $l$s .

-A nice usage of the previous technique is using user's input as a dispatching method.
+A nice usage of the previous technique is using user input as a dispatching method.

 You've probably seen this pattern already: